 The world is getting smaller and retiring abroad isn’t uncommon anymore.
-Why wouldn’t you retire elsewhere if you could create a better lifestyle, lower your cost of living, embark on an incredible adventure or make shoveling snow a thing of the past?
-Whatever your reasons, Malaysia might be the place for you.
+Why wouldn’t you retire elsewhere if you could create a better lifestyle, lower your cost of living, embark on an incredible adventure, or make shoveling snow a thing of the past?
+Whatever your reasons, Malaysia just might be the place for you.

 There are so many benefits to moving to Malaysia.
 The climate is tropical; think Florida, hot and humid with rainy and dry seasons.
 It’s less humid in the dry seasons and a little more humid in the wet seasons, and there are two wet and dry seasons per year.
 Almost everyone speaks English, in fact, it is the first business language of the country, so it’s easy to communicate and get around.
 All of the road signs are also in English as well as Malay, so hiring a car as soon as you arrive and driving shouldn’t be an issue.
 Just remember that here, like in the UK, they drive on the left.
 If you are out walking about, always look right and left, and right again.
 There are lots of scooters on the roads here and better to be safe than sorry.

 You’ll also have your choice of large chaotic cities (Kuala Lumpur), small, mellow beach towns (Kota Kinabalu), and everything in between (Penang, Ipoh, and Kuching).